 When I started using Castor oil as a home remedy for dry eyes (it’s amazing!)
 I noticed that I started waking up in the morning with no under-eye puffiness, and much to my surprise – somewhat fewer wrinkles!

-Since the main active part in CO reduces swelling, I now understand why this happens.
+Since the main active part of CO reduces swelling, I now understand why this happens.

 To reduce under-eye puffiness:

 Gently rub 2 drops of Castor oil with a few more drops of Coconut oil under your eyes every night before you go to sleep.